Hampton Court (64)

 Origin and History

-During the War of the Austrian Succession, the ship captured the French privateer Lys (32) on December 11 1745 and brought her back into Plymouth.
+In 1745, during the War of the Austrian Succession (1740-48), the ship captured the French privateers Diane, Lys (32) and Dauphin.
 In March 1747, along with other British ships, she took part to the capture of two French privateers: the Comte de Lowendahl (20) and the Neptune.
 Later the same year, she captured the privateers Triomphant, Gran San Juna and Thétis (20)

 During the Seven Years' War, the ship was under the command of:

 - from July 10, 1755: Captain Thomas Brodrick

 - from May 15, 1756 to May 21, 1756: Captain Augustus John Hervey

 - from August 20, 1756: Captain Sir William Burnaby

 - from November 29, 1756: Captain Robert Swanton

 - from February 1, 1758: Captain Augustus John Hervey